The Celo Protocol

 Since light clients need not trust full nodes, as they can verify their work, this also provides the 'permissionless on-ramp' for users to receive CELO or Celo Dollars (cUSD) without already holding it that is missing in other Proof-of-Stake networks.

-Celo enables a family of stablecoins that track the value of any asset, including fiat currencies, commodities, and even natural resources.
-Stablecoins supported include the Celo Dollar (cUSD) and the Celo Euro (cEUR), which track the value of the U.S. Dollar and Euro respectively.
+Celo enables a family of Mento stablecoins that track the value of any asset, including fiat currencies, commodities, and even natural resources.
+Mento stablecoins supported include the Celo Dollar (cUSD) and the Celo Euro (cEUR), which track the value of the U.S. Dollar and Euro respectively.
 CELO and a basket of other assets including BTC and ETH serve as the collateral for these stablecoins.
 These stablecoins are redeemable for CELO, ensuring that transactions can occur quickly, cheaply, and reliably on-chain.

 Celo's stability mechanism allows users to create a new cUSD and cEUR by sending CELO to the reserve or burn cUSD and cEUR by redeeming it for their equivalent value in CELO.